dojo/docs/dijit/_Calendar.rst

       }
     </style>

-With a custom template to change the layout (only works locally)
+With a local custom template to change the layout (does not work against CDN)

 .. cv-compound::
   :height: 600